Linked Art Model 1.0

 - The goal of the work is interoperability between systems, not to provide a comprehensive data model to describe everything that a single institution might know.
 This implies that management and production of the data is out of scope as a system specific concern.
 Similarly, the exact models used within those systems are not our concern.
 These would otherwise violate the technology independency principle.
 Open access is not a requirement, but the intent to publish beyond system boundaries is.

-- Complex Bibliography and Archival Descriptions
+- Complete Bibliographic and Archival Description

 - Data Provenance